Pratik41/Bank-Database-Management-System/README.md

     ```bash
     ng serve
     ```
-### NOTE :- Property files of spring boot, environment file of Angular app needs to be updated with required credentials.
+**NOTE** : Property files of spring boot, environment file of Angular app needs to be updated with required credentials.

 ## Deployment Procedure